 Shortly after this Barrett and Garrett (not brothers) caught up and walked with us, followed by the riders.
 It didn’t take too long before they we renamed to “B&G” and then the “BeeGees”.
 I don’t know if the trail name stuck but it’s what Kelly and I called them for the next couple of days.

 Climbing out of a typical sandy wash with the BeeGees in the lead, Kelly lets out a sharp “whoa” and stops in her tracks.
 A massive rattler is coiled and ready to strike next to a bush the BeeGees just walked past.
 Their first response is “can we come back to get a picture?” but the snake looked like it was actually waiting in ambush for just that opportunity!

 I try a few small rocks to get the big sucker to move, then some larger ones but he responded by coiling tighter into the bush.
-With a dog a 2 horses that still needed to pass I decided he has to go.
+With a dog and 2 horses that still needed to pass I decided he has to go.
 I figure him at around 5 feet, a monster to be sure but he’s no match for a pair of trekking poles.
 So after trying to coax him along by tapping the ground to no avail, I use the poles like chopsticks, scooping and tossing over and over until he is well off trail.

 Trying to learn from the last trip, I was determined to reel in Kelly’s hunger for big mileage days until our feet were in better shape.
 But it was only 2:30 in the afternoon when we got to Cattle Gate at 16.7 miles so we agreed to keep moving until it got to 4:30 or 5pm and start looking for a good place to camp.